-Rows and rows of men sit mindlessly starting at a huge screen, controlled by some faceless overload projected onto the screen.
+Rows and rows of men sit mindlessly starting at a huge screen, controlled by an overload projected onto the screen.

 A runner (a woman) comes into the screen and hurls a giant sledgehammer into the screen of Big Blue (IBM).
 Running was very popular in the early 80s.

 The image referenced the book 1984 by George Orwell.
 In Orwellian 1984, a dystopic society is controlled by a totalitarian state led by a character referred to as “Big Brother.”